blackjetrock/pcg850vs-sd-gadget/README.md

 The SIO protocol has handshaking so this could be used to pause data from the PC-G850VS to the gadget when writing to the SD card.
 Reading from the card could be done without a problem as data is sent once it is read.

-An ARM chip with more RAM could be fitted to the blue pill, this is more involved as it requires desoldering the QFP and putting a new on eon.
+An ARM chip with more RAM could be fitted to the blue pill, this is more involved as it requires desoldering the QFP and putting a new one on.

 Circuit
 -------